 Performance of hashing can be evaluated under the assumption that each key is equally likely to be hashed to any slot of table (simple uniform hashing).

-m = Number of slots in hash table n = Number of keys to be inserted in hash table Load factor α = n/m Expected time to search = O(1 + α) Expected time to insert/delete = O(1 + α) Time complexity of search insert and delete is O(1) if α is O(1)
+m = Number of slots in hash table n = Number of keys to be inserted in hash table Load factor α = n/m Expected time to search = O(1 + α) Expected time to delete = O(1 + α) Time to insert = O(1) Time complexity of search insert and delete is O(1) if α is O(1)

 Open Addressing for Collision Handling

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above